marebits/smc-dcoa/README.md

 <li><a href="https://eips.ethereum.org/EIPS/eip-721">ERC-721</a> standard functions
 <dl>
 <dt><code>approve(address approved, uint256 tokenId)</code></dt>
-<dd>Sets an approved address that is allowed to transfer the DCoA specified by the <code>tokenId</code>.
-Only use this if you need to transfer your DCoA to another address using an external smart contract.
+<dd>Sets an approved address that is allowed to transfer the certificate specified by the <code>tokenId</code>.
+Only use this if you need to transfer your certificate to another address using an external smart contract.
 Set to the zero address to clear this approval when you are done.</dd>

 <dt><code>balanceOf(address owner) returns (uint256)</code></dt>
-<dd>Returns the number of DCoA tokens held by an owner address</dd>
+<dd>Returns the number of certificates held by an owner address</dd>

 <dt><code>getApproved(uint256 tokenId) returns (address)</code></dt>
-<dd>Gets the approved address for a single DCoA specified by the <code>tokenId</code>.
+<dd>Gets the approved address for a single certificate specified by the <code>tokenId</code>.
 Will return the zero address if there is no approved address.</dd>

 <dt><code>isApprovedForAll(address owner, address operator) returns (bool)</code></dt>
-<dd>Returns true if the given operator is approved to transfer all of owner's DCoA tokens.
+<dd>Returns true if the given operator is approved to transfer all of owner's certificates.
 Otherwise, returns false.</dd>

 <dt><code>ownerOf(uint256 tokenId) returns (address)</code></dt>
-<dd>Returns the address of the owner of the DCoA specified by the <code>tokenId</code></dd>
+<dd>Returns the address of the owner of the certificate specified by the <code>tokenId</code></dd>

 <dt><code>safeTransferFrom(address from, address to, uint256 tokenId, bytes data)</code></dt>
 <dt><code>safeTransferFrom(address from, address to, uint256 tokenId)</code></dt>
-<dd>Transfers the ownership of the DCoA specified by <code>tokenId</code> from one address to another, along with optional data in no specified format.</dd>
+<dd>Transfers the ownership of the certificate specified by <code>tokenId</code> from one address to another, along with optional data in no specified format.</dd>

 <dt><code>setApprovalForAll(address operator, bool approved)</code></dt>
-<dd>Allows a third party operator to manage all of your Silver Mare Coin DCoA tokens.
+<dd>Allows a third party operator to manage all of your Silver Mare Coin certificates.
 This opeartor is added to a list of operators with such approval.
 Be sure to call this function again with a <code>false</code> value for <code>approved</code> once your are done.
-This should only be used when you need to transfer your DCoA to another address using an external smart contract.</dd>
+This should only be used when you need to transfer your certificate to another address using an external smart contract.</dd>

 <dt><code>transferFrom(address from, address to, uint256 tokenId)</code></dt>
-<dd>Transfers the ownership of the DCoA specified by <code>tokenId</code> from one address to another, along with optional data in no specified format.  <b>Please note that if the recipient wallet is not able to receive ERC-721 tokens, the transfer may fail and the token may be lost.</b>  For this reason, it's <i>highly</i> recommended you use <code>safeTransferFrom()</code> instead.</dd>
+<dd>Transfers the ownership of the certificate specified by <code>tokenId</code> from one address to another, along with optional data in no specified format.  <b>Please note that if the recipient wallet is not able to receive ERC-721 tokens, the transfer may fail and the certificate may be lost.</b>  For this reason, it's <i>highly</i> recommended you use <code>safeTransferFrom()</code> instead.</dd>
 </dl>
 </li>
 <li><a href="https://eips.ethereum.org/EIPS/eip-721">ERC-721</a> metadata extension
 <dl>
 <dt><code>name() returns (string)</code></dt>
-<dd>Returns the name of this token; i.e., <q>Silver Mare Coin Digital Certificate of Authenticity</q>.</dd>
+<dd>Returns the name of this certificate; i.e., <q>Silver Mare Coin Digital Certificate of Authenticity</q>.</dd>

 <dt><code>symbol() returns (string)</code></dt>
-<dd>Returns the symbol of this token; i.e., <q>SMC DCoA</q> (<b>TBD</b>).</dd>
+<dd>Returns the symbol of this certificate; i.e., <q>SMC DCoA</q> (<b>TBD</b>).</dd>

 <dt><code>tokenURI(uint256 tokenId) returns (string)</code></dt>
-<dd>Returns the Uniform Resource Indicator (URI) for the DCoA specified by the <code>tokenId</code>.
-This is planned to consist of a URI-encoded JSON document containing a further URI-encoded SVG image depicting the coin in addition to other metadata (<b>TBD</b>, could also be a JSON file hosted on an immutable service like IPFS).
-This is used by external sites to display the image and metadata for this token.</dd>
+<dd>Returns a <a href="https://en.wikipedia.org/wiki/Base64">Base64</a>-encoded <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/Data_URIs"><code>data:</code> URI</a> representing the JSON document that defines the metadata for the certificate specified by <code>tokenId</code>.
+This JSON document also contains a Base64-encoded <code>data:</code> URI representing an SVG image depicting the coin (<b>TBD</b>, could also be a JSON file hosted on an immutable service like <a href="https://ipfs.io/">IPFS</a>).
+This is used by external sites to display the image and metadata for this certificate.</dd>
 </dl>
 </li>
 <li><a href="https://eips.ethereum.org/EIPS/eip-721">ERC-721</a> enumeration extension
 <dl>
 <dt><code>tokenOfOwnerByIndex(address owner, uint256 index) returns (uint256)</code></dt>
-<dd>Returns the token ID at the specified <code>index</code> of the given owner.
-Allows for enumeration of all DCoAs held by an address.</dd>
+<dd>Returns the certificate number at the specified <code>index</code> of the given owner.
+Allows for enumeration of all certificates held by an address.</dd>

 <dt><code>tokenByIndex(uint256 index) returns (uint256)</code></dt>
-<dd>Returns the token ID at the specified <code>index</code>.
-Allows for enumeration of all DCoAs issued by this contract.</dd>
+<dd>Returns the certificate number at the specified <code>index</code>.
+Allows for enumeration of all certificates issued by this contract.</dd>

 <dt><code>totalSupply() returns (uint256)</code></dt>
-<dd>Returns the total number of valid DCoAs issued by this contract.</dd>
+<dd>Returns the total number of valid certificates issued by this contract (this number may increase but will never be higher than the <code>cap</code>.</dd>
 </dl>
 </li>
 <li><a href="https://eips.ethereum.org/EIPS/eip-165">ERC-165</a> (required by ERC-721)